+- Apple Hospitality REIT, Inc.

 - · Ashford, Inc.

 - · Chesapeake Lodging Trust

 - Corporate Office Properties Trust

 - · Diamondrock Hospitality Company

 - Federal Realty Investment Trust

-- Gaming and Leisure Properties, Inc.
+- · Gaming and Leisure Properties, Inc.

-- Host Hotels and Resorts, Inc.
+- · Host Hotels and Resorts, Inc.

 - · Hyatt Hotels Corporation

 - · LaSalle Hotel Properties

-- · Pebblebrook Hotel Trust
+- Pebblebrook Hotel Trust

-- Ryman Hospitality Properties, Inc.
+- · Ryman Hospitality Properties, Inc.

 - · Sunstone Hotel Investors, Inc.

-- Xenia Hotels and Resorts, Inc.
+- · Xenia Hotels and Resorts, Inc.

-For 2015, the Peer Group remained generally consistent with 2014 based on the Company's business model, assets and executive team members, with the exception of the removal of Acadia

-Realty Trust, Forest City Enterprises, Inc. and Weingarten Realty Investors due to lack of comparability as a result of company size and business model.
-In addition, Strategic Hotels & Resorts, Inc. was removed due to its acquisition by Blackstone Group.
-Companies added to the peer group include Ashford, Inc., Gaming & Leisure Properties, Inc., Ryman Hospitality Properties, Inc. and Xenia Hotels & Resorts, Inc. In addition to the aforementioned peer group, due to the limited number of REITs who, like us, separate the positions of Chairman of the Board and Chief Executive Officer, we also have created a selective Executive Chairman Peer Group (the "Executive Chairman Peer Group") for purposes of evaluating the compensation of Mr. Johnson.
+In 2016, the Peer Group remained consistent with 2015 based on the Company's business model, assets and executive team members, with the exception of the addition of Apple Hospitality REIT, Inc. In addition to the aforementioned peer group, due to the limited number of REITs who, like us, separate the positions of Chairman of the Board and Chief Executive Officer, we also have created a selective Executive Chairman Peer Group (the "Executive Chairman Peer Group") for purposes of evaluating the compensation of Mr. Johnson.
 The Executive Chairman Peer Group consists of 12 equity REITs that have executives that function exclusively as Chairman of the Board and not also as Chief Executive Officer.

 To assess the competitiveness of our executive compensation program, we analyze Peer Group and Executive Chairman Peer Group proxy compensation data levels, as well as the mix of our compensation components with respect to fixed versus variable, short-term versus long-term, and cash versus equity-based pay.
 This information is then presented to the Compensation Committee for its review and use.
 The Compensation Committee generally compares the compensation of each NEO in relation to both the median and the 75th percentile of the applicable peer group for similar positions.

-In addition, the Compensation Committee also takes into account various factors such as our performance within the applicable peer group, the scope of responsibilities for each individual executive, internal equity considerations, and any succession and retention considerations.
+In addition, the Compensation Committee also takes into account various factors, such as our performance within the applicable peer group, the scope of responsibilities for each individual executive, internal equity considerations, and any succession and retention considerations.